 Hygge can be considered an art or lifestyle, requiring consciousness, a certain slowness, and the ability to not just be present, but to enjoy the present.
 This hits me like the form of minimalism as defined by Joshua Becker, author of my favorite blog, Becoming Minimalist.

 While many people think minimalism all comes down to getting rid of “stuff”, he states that, “Minimalism is marked by clarity, purpose, and intentionality.
 At its core, minimalism is the intentional promotion of the things we most value and the removal of everything that distracts us from it.
 It is a life that forces intentionality.
 And as a result, it forces improvements in almost all aspects of your life.”

 So this Christmas, decorate to your heart’s content – as long as you find joy in it.

-If you don’t find joy in the details, let Creations help you make it a holiday to remember.
-They can offer decorating ideas, or their experienced staff can help you plan your party and do the decorating so you don’t have to.
-They offer floral services and a full line of rentals that includes decorations and linens.
+If you don’t find joy in the details, Creations can help you make it a holiday to remember.
+They offer decorating ideas, or their experienced staff can help you plan your party and do the decorating so you don’t have to.